tomwalder/php-gds/README.md

 }
 ```

 ### Limits, Offsets & Cursors ###

 In a standard SQL environment, the above pagination would look something like this:

-`SELECT * FROM Book LIMIT 0, 50` for the first page, then for the second page `SELECT * FROM Book LIMIT 50, 50` and so on.
+`SELECT * FROM Book LIMIT 0, 50` for the first page
+`SELECT * FROM Book LIMIT 50, 50` for the second, and so on.

 Although you can use a very similar syntax with Datastore GQL, it can be unnecessarily costly.
 This is because each row scanned when running a query is charged for.
-So, doing the equivalent of `LIMIT 5000, 50` will count as 5,050 reads - not the 50 we actually get back.
+So, doing the equivalent of `LIMIT 5000, 50` will count as 5,050 reads - not just the 50 we actually get back.

 This is all fixed by using Cursors.
 The implementation is all encapsulated within the `Gateway` class so you don't need to worry about it.